ccarrero-sf/cortex_agents_rbac/README.md

 ## Step 4: Explore/Create the Semantic Model to be used by Cortex Analyst Tool

-The [semantic model](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst/semantic-model-spec) map business terminology to the database schema and adds contextual meaning.
-It allows [Cortex Analyst](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst) generate the correct SQL for a question asked in natural language.
+The [semantic model](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst/semantic-model-spec) maps business terminology to the database schema and adds contextual meaning.
+It allows [Cortex Analyst](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst) to generate the correct SQL for a question asked in natural language.

 We have already provided a couple of semantic models for you to explore.